-The Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, is partnering with Tulane Law School to host the Rights of Nature Symposium: Driving Rights of Nature into Law – Opportunities, Risks, and Obstacles.
+In October, the Community Environmental Legal Defense Fund (CELDF), with its International Center for the Rights of Nature, partnered with Tulane Law School to host the Rights of Nature Symposium: Driving Rights of Nature into Law – Opportunities, Risks, and Obstacles.

-Join us at the Symposium to learn about the Rights of Nature and how you can become involved in this growing movement!
-See below for Symposium presenters and sponsors.
-And go here for information on livestreaming (registration is not required for livestreaming), the conference program, and key conference information.
+If you were unable to join us at the Symposium, check out the videos to learn about the Rights of Nature and how you can become involved in this growing movement!
+Also, see below for Symposium presenters and sponsors.
+And go here for the conference program, and key conference information.

 Professor Oliver Houck